-- (3) Options were granted on January 15, 2015 and vested December 31, 2015.
+- (3) Options were granted on February 4, 2016 and vested on December 31, 2016.
 The amounts in this column reflect the grant date fair values of stock options computed in accordance with FASB ASC Topic 718.
-For information on the assumptions used by the Company in calculating the fair value of the stock options, please see "Note 8-Employee Stock Plans-Stock Option Awards" in the Notes to Condensed Consolidated Financial Statements in our 2015 Annual Report on Form 10-K. - (4) These amounts reflect the annual cash incentive awards paid to each named executive officer, or deferred under the Executive Deferred Compensation Plan. - All Other Compensation consists of: Company contributions to the Retirement and Savings Plan ("401(k) Plan"), which is available to all employees, and the Executive Deferred Compensation Plan; perquisites and other personal benefits; and tax reimbursements.
-The amounts are as follows: - Matching contributions of \$7,950 made under the 401(k) Plan to each of Mr. Marriott, Mr. Walter, Mr. Abji, Mr. Larson, Mr. Risoleo, Ms. Abdoo and Mr. Robertson. - · Discretionary match of \$7,950 made under the 401(k) Plan to each of Mr. Marriott, Mr. Walter, Mr. Abji, Mr. Larson, Mr. Risoleo and Ms. Abdoo. - Matching contributions made under the Executive Deferred Compensation Plan as follows: Mr. Marriott, \$15,866; Mr. Walter, \$78,033; Mr. Abji, \$29,582; Mr. Larson, \$22,312; Mr. Risoleo, \$24,761; Ms. Abdoo, \$27,109; and Mr. Robertson \$17,683. - Discretionary match made under the Executive Deferred Compensation Plan as follows: Mr. Marriott, \$15,866; Mr. Walter, \$78,033; Mr. Abji \$29,582; Mr. Larson, \$22,312; Mr. Risoleo \$24,761; and Ms. Abdoo, \$27,109. - Premiums associated with the life insurance policy for Mr. Walter.
+For information on the assumptions used by the Company in calculating the fair value of the stock options, please see "Note 8-Employee Stock Plans-Stock Option Awards" in the Notes to Condensed Consolidated Financial Statements in our 2016 Annual Report on Form 10-K. - (4) These amounts reflect the annual cash incentive awards paid to each named executive officer, or deferred under the Executive Deferred Compensation Plan. - (5) All Other Compensation consists of: Company contributions to the Retirement and Savings Plan ("401(k) Plan"), which is available to all employees, and the Executive Deferred Compensation Plan; perquisites and other personal benefits; and tax reimbursements.
+The amounts are as follows: - Matching contributions of \$7,950 made under the 401(k) Plan to each of Mr. Marriott, Mr. Walter, Mr. Risoleo, Mr. Abii, Mr. Larson and Ms. Abdoo. - Discretionary match of \$7,950 made under the 401(k) Plan to each of Mr. Marriott, Mr. Risoleo, Mr. Abji, Mr. Larson and Ms. Abdoo.
+Mr. Walter did not receive a discretionary match as his employment ended on January 31, 2017, prior to the date the 2016 discretionary match was made. - Matching contributions made under the Executive Deferred Compensation Plan as follows: Mr. Marriott, \$13,145; Mr. Walter, \$64,778; Mr. Risoleo, \$27,649; Mr. Abji, \$25,220; Mr. Larson, \$21,063; and Ms. Abdoo, \$21,784. - Discretionary match made under the Executive Deferred Compensation Plan as follows: Mr. Marriott, \$13,145; Mr. Risoleo \$27,649; Mr. Abji \$25,220; Mr. Larson, \$21,063; and Ms. Abdoo, \$21,784.
+Mr. Walter did not receive a discretionary match as his employment ended on January 31, 2017, prior to the date the 2016 discretionary match was made. - Premiums associated with the life insurance policy for Mr. Walter.
 In connection with the long-term stock award granted under the executive compensation program, Mr. Walter agreed to purchase a life insurance policy and to accept proceeds under the policy which would offset restricted stock compensation that would vest and would be payable in the event of his death.
 The policy has been in place since 2003.
 The Company annually reimburses Mr. Walter for the cost of the policy and the taxes payable as a result of this reimbursement, and the costs have remained constant since the policy was purchased.
-In 2015, the total amounts reimbursed to Mr. Walter, excluding taxes, was \$12,161. - Total cost of perquisites that executive officers are eligible to receive.
+In 2016, the total amounts reimbursed to Mr. Walter, excluding taxes, was \$12,161. - Total cost of perquisites that executive officers are eligible to receive.
 These perquisites consisted of financial planning and tax services, dining, complimentary rooms and other hotel services when on personal travel at hotels owned by us or managed by our major operators.
 The cost of each of these benefits is as follows:

-Mr. Marriott Mr. Walter Mr. Larson Mr. Abji Mr. Risoleo Ms. Abdoo Mr. Robertson Financial and Tax Planning \$ - \$ 2,000 \$ - \$ 1,300 \$ 2,000 \$ 1,800 Dining, rooms & hotel services 69,754 13,921 12,789 35,411 11,307 1,970
+Mr. Marriott Mr. Walter Mr. Risoleo Mr. Larson Mr. Abji Ms. Abdoo Financial and Tax Planning \$ - \$ 2,000 \$ 2,000 \$ - \$ 1,500 \$ 850 Dining, rooms & hotel services 1,440 5,636 9,542 25,714 14,425